Frequently Asked Questions (FAQ)

 - Q: I REGISTERED BUT CANNOT RACE, CAN MY FRIEND USE MY BIB NUMBER TO PARTICIPATE?

 - A: No, using another person’s race number is not allowed.

 - Q: WHY IS THERE NO MORE IN PERSON REGISTRATION?

-- A: All registrations must be completed online, including the Battle of the Badges and team declaration.
+- A: All registrations must be completed online, including team declaration.
 2013 marked the end of in-person registrations.
 This change was made to improve race management and meet the growing needs of the race.
 Paper registrations leave more room for human error and require that someone manually inputs the information into the registration system.
 There are no more Thursday evening registrations either.

 - Q: WHY IS THERE A CAP ON REGISTRATIONS?